WELCOME TO KELWOOD

 by Marjolaine Forest article from Substack

-What did the men and women who were farming in the 1950s and previous decades see as devastation on the land and experience economically?
+What did the men and women who were farming in the turn of the century see and experience to warrant such a vast agricultural change beginning in the 1950s and previous decades?
+What did these farmers see as devastation on the land and experience economically?

 Was this a social issue, not just for the people who were farming the land, but for residents of the Riding Mountain region and tourism?